garg-aayush/building-from-scratch/sft/Readme.md

 ## Datasets and Checkpoints
-For now I have uploaded all the training and evaluation datasets to the Hugging Face Hub.
-Please refer to the [Datasets and Checkpoints](#sft-reasoning-finetuning) section for more details.
+I have uploaded all training/evaluation datasets and model checkpoints to Hugging Face Hub.

 ### SFT Instruction finetuning
 **Datasets:**